LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

 };
 ```

-`getActiveParkings()` will get currently active parkings. `stopParking()` will accept `parking` as parameter to know which active parking should be stopped when you press button.
-Then active parkings list will be rerenderent after refetching data. `parkings` variable is going to represent an array we will iterate in `ActiveParkings.vue` component.
+`getActiveParkings()` will get the currently active parking list. `stopParking()` will accept `parking` as a parameter to know which active parking should be stopped when you press the button.
+The active parking list will be rerendered after fetching data. `parkings` variable is going to represent an array we will iterate in the `ActiveParkings.vue` component.

-2. Update `src/views/Parkings/ActiveParkings.vue` component to:
+2. Update the `src/views/Parkings/ActiveParkings.vue` component to:

 ```vue
 <script setup>